Swart-lab/pogigwasc/README.md

  1. download the code as a zip-file (from github) and extract the contents to some directory
  2. navigate to that directory (more precisely: navigate to the directory `masterthesis-master`, containing the **pom.xml**) and run the following maven command: `mvn package appassembler:assemble`
-   _(this should print quite a bunch of information into the console; including (green) text informing about the number of tests run, and the number of failures encountered -- there should no be any Failures or errors; at the end, 'BUILD SUCCESS' should be printed to the console)_
+   _(this should print quite a bunch of information into the console; including (green) text informing about the number of tests run, and the number of failures encountered -- there should not be any Failures or errors; at the end, 'BUILD SUCCESS' should be printed to the console)_
  3. from the same directory, run `target/appassembler/bin/ghmm-predict`: this should print the standard help-text

 To move the compiled program, copy/move the **entire** `appassembler`-directory (which can be renamed) -- it does not suffice to copy/move just the generated `target/appassembler/bin/ghmm-predict` file